netobserv/pano-research/README.md

 ![Grafana DNS Page](images/grafana-pano.png)

-(at first the page will not display anything, but in about 10-15 seconds it should start to populate)
+At first, the page will not display anything, but in about 10-15 seconds it should start to populate.